 No products were developed or planned as part of this Alliance.

 Outreach and Communication

 The ASACP prepares and distributes a monthly newsletter, "The Blueprint" which is sent out to members of the ASACP and to professional businesses associated with the building trade.
 Each issue includes a one page safety segment and over the course of the year discuss a wide range of topics from accident prevention to fire protection and prevention.
 These newsletters are available on the ASACP website: http://www.asacentralpa.com

 Promoting the National Dialogue on Workplace Safety and Health

-The first year of the Alliance was primarily devoted to initial planning activities and providing support and speakers for the American Subcontractor Association's 2004 and 2005 monthly meetings.
-Similar activities will occur during the second year of the Alliance, however, we will also try to establish an effective means for providing training more in line with the types of injuries being experienced within this chapters trades.
-There is frequent distrust of OSHA and the Federal government amongst small employers and our initial efforts will be geared toward alleviating those fears and establishing effective communications.
+The second year of the Alliance was primarily devoted to initially conducting training sessions and answering questions raised by member organizations during the American Subcontractor Association's 2005 and 2006 monthly meetings.
+Similar activities will occur during the third year of the Alliance, however, we will also try to establish an effective means for providing training more in line with the types of injuries being experienced within this chapters trades.
+Our efforts will continued be geared toward establishing relationships with inactive members and improving relationships with active members.

-- August 17, 2005 - an Alliance planning meeting has been set to bring the eight members of the "Safety Team" together with the retained safety consultant to discuss initiatives and needs for the new year.
+- August 16, 2006 - an Alliance planning meeting has been set to bring the members of the "Safety Team" together with the retained safety consultant to discuss initiatives and needs for the new year.